surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 		}
 	}

 Notice the difference between internal classes and user ones ?
 The former will use `realloc()` to allocate memory, while the later will use `erealloc()`.
-Like I said : `realloc()` will allocated "permanent" memory, whereas `erealloc()` will allocate "request-bound" memory.
+Like I said : `realloc()` will allocated "permanent" memory, whereas `erealloc()` will allocate "request-bound" memory, like said earlier.

 So, you can see that when the two constant tables are merged (the interface one and the class one), `zval_add_ref` is used as merge callback : it will not copy the constant from one table to another, but share its pointer just adding a refcount.